 Leftwing activists launched a gun and bomb attack on the central Argentine city of cordoba on Wednesday (20 August).

-Leftwing activists launched a gun and bomb attack on the central Argentine city of cordoba on Wednesday (20 August).
+Background: Leftwing activists launched a gun and bomb attack on the central Argentine city of cordoba on Wednesday (20 August).
 The fighting left two policemen and one guerrilla dead.

 A number of people were also seriously injured when a powerful bomb wrecked the police communications centre.